garrandall/popular-music-data/tracks/give-me-your-love-barbara-mason.md

   ranking_list: Billboard Hot 100
   start_date: '1973-03-31'
 ---
-Ooh, baby, ooh, baby
+Oh, baby, oh, baby
-Ooh, baby, ooh, baby...
+Oh, baby, oh, baby...
 Want you so bad
 Can't even get mad at you
 What a thing, you really swing